bragov4ik/the-swarm/README.md

 Project was written in the scope of 2022 summer internship in Innopolis University.
 Schedule and linke reports can be found [here](https://hackmd.io/H1iKRHrdTiCnZi7QLK0wrw).

 ## Launch instructions
-All nodes should be instide LAN, since local area automatic peer discovery is used.
+All nodes should be instide LAN, since local area automatic peer discovery is used (with the help of MDNS component of libp2p library).

 ### Run main node
 `cargo run -- -i`